 The application allows users to intercompare historic, near real-time satellite observations, ground-based air quality observations, and forecasted conditions to assess how well they intercompare and perform.
 This ability enables partners such as the Pollution Control Department (PCD), Geo-Informatics & Space Technology Development Agency (GISTDA) as well as decision-makers to leverage satellite observations to more effectively monitor air quality in Thailand and Lower Mekong Region.

-Lower Mekong and ASEAN countries
+Lower Mekong countries

 Asian Disaster Preparedness Center